Can Akita Live in Hot Weather? (Solved)

 Many Akita owners in Florida say that they keep their dogs indoors for most of the day.
 With AC and wet towels, your Akita will manage the heat.
 Also, make sure to keep a bowl of water always accessible to him.

 An Akita has a double coat that aids in regulating temperature.
 If you shave your Akita’s coat, temperature regulation will be lost.
 Additionally, the coat may not grow back fast enough for winter.
-This will leave your Akita vulnerable to the cold weather.
+This will leave your Akita vulnerable to cold weather.

 Shaving an Akita’s coat is never advisable, not even during shedding season.
 It may look like your dog needs help but shedding is natural.
 He is best left alone, although brushing and bathing can help.